 By the deadline in December 1989, OFC had raised about $900,000.
 The City of St. Paul, through one of its agencies, extended a long-term loan for the remainder.

-Operating at St. Paul's Town Square...
+St. Paul's Town Square.
 The carousel moved into a new home at Town Square Park, an enclosed city park on the top level of a building in the heart of downtown St. Paul.
-The building housed a variety of stores and restaurants, and for about two years, business at the carousel was good.
-(For another photo of the carousel at Town Square, click on the photo or click here.
+The building housed a variety of stores and restaurants, and for about two years, business at the carousel was good. )

-New Home in Como Park...
-In spring 2000, Cafesjian's Carousel opened in a new, $1.1 million copper-roofed pavilion in Como Park.
+At home in Como Park.
+In spring 2000, Cafesjian's Carousel opened in a new $1.1 million copper-roofed pavilion in Como Park.
 When the carousel is in operation, eight 14-by-14-foot garage-style doors can be opened in various configurations to suit the weather.
 Just outside the doors are patios with benches for visitors.
-For another view of the pavilion, click here or on the photo.
-Even when the doors are closed, their generous windows allow visitors to see the carousel, which has undergone a complete restoration.
+Even when the doors are closed, large windows allow visitors to see the carousel, which has undergone a complete restoration.

-Inside the building are six display cases which provide changing informational displays about the history and restoration of the carousel and band organ.
-A permanent display case and name plates on the carousel platform identify participants in the Adopt-A-Pony program.
+Inside the building, six display cases provide informational displays about the history and restoration of the carousel and band organ.
+A permanent wall plaque and name plates on the carousel platform identify participants in the Adopt-A-Pony program.

-OFC is now creating a special reserve fund to protect against emergencies and allow for future restoration and repair of the carousel.
+Looking toward the future.
+OFC is now creating a reserve fund to protect against emergencies and allow for future restoration and repair of the carousel.

 not-for-profit owner and operator of Cafesjian's Carousel,